 The art store is on the lower level of the Visual Arts area, RC 022.
-The store is for the convenience of students, faculty and University employees only and will not provide services without a valid University I.D. card.
+The store is for the convenience of students, faculty and University employees, as well as the general public beginning in Fall 2023.
 The store provides supplies for classes as well as some general art supplies.
 Students may also place orders for special supplies.
 The store services most of the needs of Visual Arts students, but some equipment and supplies may be required from area businesses or special order suppliers.